mickcrosse/PERMUTOOLS/README.md

 # <img src="docs/fig_correlation.png">

-From the output of the above analysis, we can report the correlation coefficient and test statistics (adjusted for multiple tests) for any of the pairwise comparisons between X and Y. For example, the correlation between the second variable of X and Y was found to be significant, even after correction for multiple tests (*r*(28) = 0.74, 95CI [0.21, 1.0], *p* = 0.0002).
+We can report the correlation coefficient and test statistics (adjusted for multiple comparisons) for any of the above pairwise comparisons between X and Y. For example, the correlation between the second variable of X and Y was found to be significant, even after correcting for multiple comparisons (*r*(28) = 0.74, 95CI [0.21, 1.0], *p* = 0.0002).

 ## Citation